-- 7.22 The NPPF identifies the historic environment as a Core Planning Principle. - 7.23 There are areas of potential archaeological significance in the parish.
-The most extensive of these are the many fields of ridge and furrow which surround the village and have lain undisturbed since medieval times.

-- 7.24 Other sites with promise of further finds have been identified by Buckinghamshire Heritage Portal: - In the Domesday Book settlements from the 10th Century were associated with North Marston, including Stapelum, Heort Hill, and Heortsmere.
-These settlements no longer existed when enclosure occurred in the 18th Century. - A Roman Road running north-east from Akeman Street passed through the parish - During Saxon times North Marston was part of Bernwood Forest, and the existence of a deer park was mentioned as late as 1202, but its location is unknown - A medieval Manor House is believed to have existed in the area around the current Manor Farm.
-Evidence for this is indicated by the use of medieval masonry as stone footings for an 18th century barn.
-Manor Farm is the oldest building in the parish, with parts dating back to the 14th Century. - A moat known as "Gentlemen's Fishpond" is known to have existed in medieval times in the area lying south-east of the parish church. - 7.25 St Mary's Church itself dates from the 13th Century, with additions funded by pilgrims' donations being made in the following 200 years.
-John Schorne's Well, which as well as being the source of the village's drinking water until the early 20th Century, was the site of the "miracle" which brought so much fame and prosperity to the parish, is now the only remaining religious well in the county and has been noted as having potential for archaeological finds. - 7.26 Archaeological relicts have been discovered in the parish: - A Roman stone-lined trough was excavated during construction work in the area of the Roman Road.
-This is thought to have been a cist burial, but could have had another, more industrial purpose. - Saxon artefacts were discovered in the garden of 18 High Street - Foundations of a earlier building were unearthed beneath 4 High Street during renovation works - 7.27 The extent of the evidence of medieval farming shown by the large areas of ridge and furrow still present in North Marston is a key element of the historic environment for this village and large swathes of land around the village show "well preserved ridge and furrow...amongst the finest surviving examples to be found in England".
+- 7.24 The NPPF identifies the historic environment as a Core Planning Principle. - 7.25 There are areas of potential archaeological significance in the parish.
+The most extensive of these are the many fields of ridge and furrow which surround the village and have lain undisturbed since mediaeval times. - 7.26 Other sites with promise of further finds have been identified by Buckinghamshire Heritage Portal: - In the Domesday Book settlements from the 10th Century were associated with North Marston, including Stapelum, Heort Hill, and Heortsmere.
+These settlements no longer existed when enclosure occurred in the 18th Century. - A Roman Road running north-east from Akeman Street passed through the parish - During Saxon times North Marston was part of Bernwood Forest, and the existence of a deer park was mentioned as late as 1202, but its location is unknown - A mediaeval Manor House is believed to have existed in the area around the current Manor Farm.
+Evidence for this is indicated by the use of mediaeval masonry as stone footings for an 18th century barn.
+Manor Farm is the oldest building in the parish, with parts dating back to the 14th Century. - A moat known as "Gentlemen's Fishpond" is known to have existed in mediaeval times in the area lying south-east of the parish church. - 7.27 St Mary's Church itself dates from the 13th Century, with additions funded by pilgrims' donations being made in the following 200 years.
+John Schorne's Well, which as well as being the source of the village's drinking water until the early 20th Century, was the site of the "miracle" which brought so much fame and prosperity to the parish, is now the only remaining religious well in the county and has been noted as having potential for archaeological finds. - 7.28 Archaeological relicts have been discovered in the parish: - A Roman stone-lined trough was excavated during construction work in the area of the Roman Road.
+This is thought to have been a cist burial, but could have had another, more industrial purpose. - Saxon artefacts were discovered in the garden of 18 High Street - Foundations of an earlier building were unearthed beneath 4 High Street during renovation works - 7.29 The extent of the evidence of mediaeval farming shown by the large areas of ridge and furrow still present in North Marston is a key element of the historic environment for this village and large swathes of land around the village show "well preserved ridge and furrow...amongst the finest surviving examples to be found in England".
 (Source: Defining the special qualities of landscape designations in Aylesbury Vale District 2015).
-77 % of respondents to the Parish Questionnaire thought it was either important or very important to conserve the ridge and furrow landscape of the village.
-Only 7% thought it unimportant. - 7.28 All areas of ridge and furrow in the parish are designated areas of archaeological notification, indicating that there is already evidence of archaeological remains.
-They are shown on Policy Map 4 at Annex 1.